huggingface/datasets/datasets/dbrd/README.md

 ### Annotations

-Each book review was accompanied by a 1 to 5 star rating.
+Each book review was accompanied by a 1 to 5-star rating.
 The annotations are produced by mapping the user-provided ratings to either positive or negative label.
-1 and 2 star ratings are given the negative label `0` and 4 and 5 star ratings the positive label `1`.
+1 and 2-star ratings are given the negative label `0` and 4 and 5-star ratings the positive label `1`.
 Reviews with a rating of 3 stars are considered neutral and left out of the `train`/`test` sets and added to the unsupervised set.

 #### Annotation process